‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 MacDougall and D, ‘Whose story is it?’, in Visualizing theory: selected essays from V.A.R., 1990-1994, London: Routledge, 1994.

-MacDougall and D, ‘Whose story is it?’, in Ethnographic film aesthetics and narrative traditions, vol. Proceedings from NAFA, Aarhus: Intervention Press in association with the Nordic Anthropological Film Association, 1992.
+MacDougall and D, ‘Whose story is it?’, in Ethnographic film aesthetics and narrative traditions, Aarhus: Intervention Press in association with the Nordic Anthropological Film Association, 1992.

 Grimshaw, Anna and Papastergiadis, Nikos, ‘Conversations with anthropological film-makers: David MacDougall’, vol. Prickly Pear pamphlet, 1995.